Home Repair and Do It Yourself Tips from the Natural Handyman

 Dear JO,

 The problem is in their description of "handing".
-If you look at the diagram on their website, they are labeling the "handing" based on the lockset orientation you need to choose, not using the typical industry standard for handing.
+They are determining handing based on the lockset orientation you need to choose, not using the typical industry standard for handing.

 What they call "left-hand outswing" is (in the door industry) actually "right-hand outswing".
 The left hand inswing and outswing (per their diagrams) use the exact same lockset (with the key on the outside).
 In other words, the lockset handles look the same but the latch plate is rotated 180 degrees so it latches properly.